Asia stocks capped, dollar at two-week high as trade war dents confidence

 Investors also remain cautious ahead of the July U.S. jobs report due later on Friday, which will give a reading on the health of the world’s largest economy and possible clues about the pace of Federal Reserve interest rate rises.

-MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was up 0.05 percent.
+MSCI’s broadest index of Asia-Pacific shares outside Japan was up 0.05 percent.
 The index was down more than 0.6 percent for the week on U.S.-China trade tensions.

 The trade war between the world’s top two economies intensified midweek after U.S. President Donald Trump raised pressure on China by proposing a higher 25 percent tariff on $200 billion worth of Chinese imports.